-By far, the most challenging, amazing, and effective things I did, were to see a therapist, and go on medication.
-I shed a million tears and worked my ass off to apply all the advice from my therapist, Jodie.
-I was shocked when she told me I had low self-esteem, because it meant she really saw me.
-To most people I would appear loud and brave, but that does not mean I have confidence in myself or my actions.
+By far, the most challenging, amazing, and effective things I did, were to see a counsellor, and go on medication while I sorted my personal issues out.
+I shed a million tears and worked my butt off to apply the advice from my therapist, Jodie.
+I was shocked when she mentioned we needed to work on my low self-esteem, because it meant she really saw me.
+To most people I would appear loud and brave, however, that does not mean I have confidence in myself or my actions.
 I am tactless, talk too much and cower beneath unremitting fear of causing offense.
-I constantly try to change who I am, but once I am in the company of other people, the veil drops, and I slip right back into my old habits.
-So, my progress with acceptance, was not only about changing my behavior, it was also about changing my circumstances and surroundings.
+I am forever trying to change who I am, but once in the company of other people, the veil drops, and I slip right back into my old habits.
+Because of this, my story ended up being not just about changing my behavior, but also changing my circumstances and surroundings.

-Much of my personal suffering stemmed from challenging my childhood beliefs.
+Much of my suffering stemmed from challenging my childhood beliefs.
 I felt guilty about letting go of them and even guiltier about adopting new ones.
-The only way forward for me, was to allow myself plenty of time, without deciding to adopt new beliefs or presurring myself to join a tribe.
-And to stop judging myself through the eyes of my previous peers.
-And by extension, I taught myself to respect others and try not to make them feel guilty about their chosen values.
+The only way forward, was to allow myself plenty of time and space, without deciding to keep my old, or adopt new beliefs, or pressuring myself to join a tribe.
+And importantly, to resist the urge to judge myself through the eyes of my peers, both past and present.
+And by extension, to respect others and try not to make them feel guilty about their chosen values.
 Hypocrisy alert!
 I do condemn certain behaviors with my activism, “Don’t bag your bananas!”
-However, I would never criticize someone personally and all my objections about environmentally unfriendly behavior is broad.
+However, I will not criticize someone personally and my objections about environmentally unfriendly behavior is broad.
 I never identify an individual.

-But I still struggle with trying to reconcile my Christian upbringing with the world we live in.
-It is incredibly difficult for me to see our world as it is while still holding onto some of my previous morals.
+I do still struggle with trying to reconcile my Christian upbringing with the world we live in.
+It is incredibly difficult for me, to see our world as it is, while still holding onto some of my previous morals.
 Our global society is rewriting what acceptable human behavior is at lightning speed, allowing no time for adaptation or adjustment.
-Just when I think I have become more open and understanding, the world forces more extreme opinions onto me.
-I feel like I am in a horrendous real life game where I work on myself, find a balance between holding onto my values while accepting the world around me, only for the world to go, “Right, you’ve reached that level, NOW TAKE THIS!” and throw stronger, more polarizing viewpoints at me that demand respect while not respecting my right to hold my own values.
+Just when I think I have become open and understanding, the world forces more extreme opinions onto me.
+It feels like I am in a horrendous real life game, where I work on myself to find a balance between holding onto my values, while accepting the world around me, only for the world to go, “Right, you’ve reached that level, NOW TAKE THIS!” and throw stronger, more polarizing viewpoints at me that demand respect, while not respecting my right to hold my own values.
 Healthy analysis and debate that does not recite the trending mantra, are forbidden.
-Not only is society aggressively dictating what my opinion must be but it is even scripting my response and berating me if I choose my own reasoning and wording.
+Not only is society aggressively dictating what my opinion must be, it is even scripting my response and berating me if I choose my own reasoning and wording.

 One amazing zero-waste hero of mine has a quarter of a million followers on Instagram alone.
-She travels the world supporting the zero-waste movement and is respected for her positive, can-do attitude and is generous with her knowledge.
+She has traveled the world supporting the zero-waste movement and is respected for her positive, can-do attitude and generosity with her knowledge.
 Her social media pages are 100% on message, everything is about minimalism and leaving an environmentally small footprint.
 My zero-waste hero had scheduled a completely innocent post — a lovely photo of her mobile home with a mountain behind.
-She is stuck in limbo because she recently changed her whole life, moved into the mobile home and had begun a public speaking tour.
+She is stuck in limbo because she recently upheaved her whole life, moved out of her long-term family home and into a mobile home with her husband, and headed off for an adventure, a sprawling zero-waste public speaking tour outside her own country.
 Then COVID hit, all her events were cancelled, and she kept being moved on by authorities because she was not allowed to park in one spot for long.
 Her income would have dried up and she was suddenly displaced.